floriancourgey/blog/_posts/2018/2018-07-25-use-the-context-in-web-apps-in-adobe-campaign.md

 <!-- more -->

-## Summary

-- How web apps work
-- Using the `ctx` variable
-- Update a record based on `ctx.record.@id`
-- Use images and enum
-- Client-side: `NL.QueryDef` SOAP calls
-- Client-side: `queryList.jssp` JSON calls

 ## How web apps work
 An ACC web app is just a visual tool to generate a JSSP page: